Tirth2530/su26-ai301-contribution/README.md

 ### Week 5 Status: Phase IV / Iterating
 PR #383 is open.
 Initial maintainer feedback has been addressed.
 Currently waiting for further review.

+## Week 6 Check-In

+### Current Status

+I am continuing Phase IV / Iterating for GEPA PR #383.

+The PR is open and under review.
+I previously addressed initial maintainer feedback by removing the standalone `reproduce_gepa_97.py` helper script and responded to the reviewer’s question about whether the issue is specific to ReAct or applies more broadly to DSPy programs with cumulative traces.

+### Next Steps

+I am waiting for additional maintainer feedback.
+If another review comment is posted, I will respond and make any requested changes.